 - community social events,

-- flea markets and
+- flea markets

 - farmers markets

-all must be located within the state.
+- All sales/deliveries must be located within the state of Tennessee.

 Other requirements